Muadh-Adekunle-Monsuru/Second-Semester/GNS 104/GNS104 Summary Incomplete.md

 ---
 ## Week 3
 ## Egypt

-More  important  than  all  else,  our  Egyptian  of  the  earliest  historical period was in possession of the art of writing.
-He had begun to make those specific records  which  were  impossible  to  the  man  of  the  Stone  Age,  and  thus  he  had entered fully upon the way of historical progress which, as already pointed out, has its very foundation in written records.

-The  evidence  seems  to  suggest  than  an  invasion  of  relatively  cultured people from the East overthrew, and in time supplanted, the Neolithic civilization of  the  Nile  Valley.
-It  is  impossible  to  date  this  invasion  accurately,  but  it  cannot well  have been  later  than  the year 5000  B.C

-Be the exact dates what they may, we find the Egyptian of the fifth millennium B.C. in full possession of a highly organized civilization

-They prove that the Egyptian of that  early  day  had  attained  a  knowledge  of  practical  mechanics  which,  even  from the twentieth-century point of view, is not to be spoken of lightly

 Each  separate  part  of  Egypt  had  its  own  hierarchy  of  gods, and  more  or  less  its  own  explanations  of  cosmogony.
 There  does  not  appear  to have  been  any  one  central  story  of  creation  that  found  universal  acceptance,  any more than there was one specific deity everywhere recognized as supreme among the  gods.